celalcakiroglu/tsc/Processing.rst

    .. image :: spacer.png

 The quad() function draws from vertex to vertex.
 Which means that entering the same corner points in a different sequence may result in different shapes.

+** Exercise 1** : Draw a snowman using the functions mentioned so far.
+For example ellipse(), triangle(), line().
+You can also use the rect() function to draw the ground that the snowman stands on.
+You can draw a carrot nose for the snowman using the triangle() function etc.